pslucas0212/Configuring-External-DNS-and-DHCP-for-Satellite/README.md

 981
 ```

-On the server hosting dns and dhcp create the foreman userid and group.
+On the server hosting dns and dhcp services create the foreman userid and group.
 ```
 # groupadd -g 981 foreman
 # useradd -u 987 -g 981 -s /sbin/nologin foreman